SipheleleMshengu/ecommerce-cart-testing/README.md

+Project Overview

+The purpose of this project is to implement automated tests for a basic e-commerce shopping cart.
+The following functionalities are tested:

+    Adding products to the cart
+    Removing products from the cart
+    Verifying the correct product, price, and total in the cart Testing across multiple browsers (e.g., Chrome, Firefox)

-This project demonstrates the use of Selenium WebDriver to automate the testing of an e-commerce shopping cart.
+These scenarios are essential for testing e-commerce websites, and by automating them, this project demonstrates the power of Selenium WebDriver for test automation.
-The goal is to validate the functionality of key features such as adding items to the cart, removing items, and verifying the cart's contents.